CZ-NIC/yangson/docs/concepts-terms.rst

 for some (usually related) parts of the data trees.
 Typically, a YANG module covers a certain subsystem or function.
 Every module defines a namespace that needs to be locally unique in a given data model.
-In Yangson, the namespace is identified by the YANG module name.
+In *Yangson*, the namespace is identified by the YANG module name.

 YANG modules may also offload parts of their contents into *submodules*.
 One can then have one (main) module and any number